egbuck/ormm/docs/source/problem_desc/rental.rst

-Rental Car Problem
+Rental Problem
 ===========================
-The Blending Problem optimizes the mixing of ingredients to satisfy restrictions while minimizing cost.
-The restrictions are that certain properties of using the ingredients must be within their minimum and maximum values allowed.
-For example, ingredients in food may have nutrional properties, and this problem could force Calcium content of the mixture to be within a lower and upper bound (in terms of proportions).
-This problem deals with proportions, so it must another constraint to ensure that the sum of the decision variables (proportion of each ingredient to use) equals 1.
-A matrix-like parameter shows the numeric properties of each of the ingredients (:py:obj:`IngredientProperties`).
-This type of problem arises often in the food, feed, and oil refinement industries.
-The diet problem is a well-studied example of an application of this problem class.
+The Rental Problem minimizes the cost of the plans purchased while satisfying the number of units needed per period (the covering constraints).
+The structure of this problem is very similar to the employee problem, except for the addition of these plans, or options.
+These plans can have different effective number of periods, and different costs as a result.
+Note that the "plan length" would be pseudo-equivalent to the :py:obj:`ShiftLength` in the employee problem.
+Additionally, these plans may be restricted to only having certain start periods - for example, there may be a weekend plan that can only start on Saturday (and is effective Saturday and Sunday).
+This requires connecting the plans to the periods which they can start in, which is done through the :py:obj:`PlanToPeriod` parameter.
+This type of problem can arise when renting cars or other types of equipment.

 Definitions
 -----------

 Sets
 """"
-- :py:obj:`Ingredients` - Set of activities that are available to produce
+- :py:obj:`Periods` - An ordered set of periods when the units are needed

-   - :py:obj:`i in Ingredients` or :math:`i \in I`
+   - :py:obj:`p in Periods` or :math:`p \in P`

-- :py:obj:`Properties` - Set of resources that are used to conduct activities
+- :py:obj:`Plans` - Set of plans that are available to rent units

+   - :py:obj:`a in Plans` or :math:`a \in A`

+- :py:obj:`PlanToPeriod` - A set that describes which periods a plan can start in.
+  This set is 2 dimensions, consisting of tuples :math:`(p,a)`.
+Note that not all combinations of :math:`(p,a)` for :math:`p \in P`, :math:`a \in A` may exist in this set.

-   - :py:obj:`p in Properties` or :math:`p \in P`
+   - :py:obj:`(period, plan) in PlanToPeriod` or :math:`(p,a) \in J` or :math:`j \in J`

 Parameters
 """"""""""
-- :py:obj:`Cost` - measure of value from conducting one unit of :py:obj:`Ingredient i`
+- :py:obj:`PeriodReqs` - measure of number of units needed for :py:obj:`Period p`

-   - :py:obj:`Cost[i] for i in Ingredients` or :math:`C_i \enspace \forall i \in I`
+   - :py:obj:`PeriodReqs[p] for p in Periods` or :math:`R_p \enspace \forall p \in P`

-- :py:obj:`IngredientProperties` - measure of how much :py:obj:`Property p`
+- :py:obj:`PlanCosts` - measure of the cost of reunting one unit under :py:obj:`Plan a`
-  is in :py:obj:`Ingredient i`

-   - :py:obj:`IngredientProperties[i, p] for i in Ingredients for p in Properties` or :math:`N_{i,p} \enspace \forall i \in I, p \in P`

-- :py:obj:`MinProperty` - minimum amount of :py:obj:`Property p` needed
-  in the blend

-   - :py:obj:`MinProperty[p] for p in Properties` or :math:`Min_p \enspace \forall p \in P`
+   - :py:obj:`PeriodReqs[a] for p in Periods` or :math:`C_a \enspace \forall a \in A`

-- :py:obj:`MaxProperty` - maximum amount of :py:obj:`Property p` allowed
-  in the blend
+- :py:obj:`PlanLengths` - measure of how many periods in a row a :py:obj:`Plan a` is effective for

-   - :py:obj:`MaxProperty[p] for p in Properties` or :math:`Max_p \enspace \forall p \in P`
+   - :py:obj:`PlanLengths[a] for a in Plans` or :math:`L_a \enspace \forall a \in A`

 Decision Variables
 """"""""""""""""""
-- :py:obj:`Blend` - proportion of :py:obj:`Ingredient i` to include in the blend.
+- :py:obj:`NumRent` - number of units that are rented starting on :py:obj:`Period p` and under :py:obj:`Plan a`

-   - :py:obj:`Blend[i] for i in Ingredients` or :math:`X_i \enspace \forall i \in I`
+   - :py:obj:`NumWorkers[(p,a)] for p in Periods for a in Plans` or :math:`X_{(p,a)} \enspace \forall (p,a) \in J` or :math:`X_{j} \enspace \forall j \in J`

 Objective
 ---------
-**Minimize** total cost of the ingredients in the blend.
+**Minimize** cost of the purchased plans.
+Note that we have to make sure that the combination of :py:obj:`Period p` and :py:obj:`Plan a` exists in :py:obj:`PlanToPeriod`, or :math:`(p,a) \in J`.

 .. math::

-   \text{Min} \sum_{i \in I} C_iX_i
+   \text{Min}  \sum_{a \in A} C_a
+      \sum_{p \in P \, \mid \, (p,a) \in J} X_{(p,a)}

 Constraints
 -----------
-- The Blend must have its Properties within the upper and lower bounds, :py:obj:`MinProperty[p]` and :py:obj:`MaxProperty[p]`.
+- The number of workers that are working for each period must be greater than or equal to the minimum required - :py:obj:`PeriodReqs[p]`.
+Obtaining the number of workers that are present in each period requires using both the decision variables (what day a worker starts their shift) as well as the :py:obj:`ShiftLength` parameter.
+For example, if the :py:obj:`ShiftLength` is 2, and there are 10 workers that start Monday, 15 workers that start Tuesday, and 25 workers that start Wednesday, 40 workers would be present on Wednesday.
+  If we are at the first period given by the data, the model has to go back to the last period given as well - in our example, this would be saying the number of workers present on Sunday (the beginning of the week) is the number of workers that start on Sunday plus the number of workers that start on Saturday (the end of the week).
+In mathematical terms, this can be represented by

 .. math::

-   Min_p \leq \sum_{i \in I}N_{i,p}X_i \leq Max_p \quad \forall p \in P
+   \sum_{p - (L - 1)}^p X_p \leq R_p \quad \forall p \in P

+where :math:`P` is a cyclically ordered set (or a cycle) and the start of the sum goes back :math:`L - 1` terms in that set.

-- The Blend decision variables are proportions of the ingredients to include, and thus, the decision variables must add up to 1.
-Additionally, these decision variables must all be greater than or equal to zero.
+- The decision variables must be greater than or equal to zero and integer.

 .. math::

-    \sum_{i \in I} X_i = 1

-    X_i \geq 0 \enspace \forall i \in I
+    X_p \geq 0\text{, int} \enspace \forall p \in P

 API Reference
 -------------